Home » Symptoms » Cat Symptoms A-Z » Whimpering During Episodes

 Basics and possible causes

-Cats are naturally masters of disguise when it comes to concealing pain or discomfort.
-In the wild, it is vital for their survival not to show weakness.
-Therefore, subtle signs such as whimpering are sometimes the only clues a pet owner receives that something is wrong.
+Cats are naturally masters of disguise when it comes to hiding pain or discomfort.
+In the wild, it is vital for their survival not to show any weakness.
+Therefore, subtle signs like whimpering are sometimes the only clues a pet owner gets that something is wrong.
 Whimpering can be triggered by physical pain, psychologicalPsychological refers to anything related to the mind or behavior.
 In veterinary medicine, this can include the study of animal behavior, including stress responses and behavioral disorders. stressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being., or a combination of both.

 Typical accompanying symptoms